tdiprima/concurrent-computing/setup.md

 This repository contains multiple C and C++ files utilizing OpenMP for parallel programming.
 The setup includes a Docker container with all required tools to compile and run these files.

-## Prerequisites

-- Docker installed on your system.
-- Basic familiarity with terminal commands.

 ## Setting Up the Docker Container

 1. Build the Docker image: